 Who can I turn to for help after a texting and driving traffic ticket?

 Attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel has extensive experience fighting traffic charges throughout Palm Beach County.
-He has 30 years of experience as a criminal defense lawyer and understands what it takes to challenge charges that can negatively impact your life, from traffic violations to capital offenses.
+He has over 30 years of experience as a criminal defense lawyer and understands what it takes to challenge charges that can negatively impact your life, from traffic violations to capital offenses.
 Call (561) 622-5575 or complete a contact form for a free consultation.